 Toyosu Area Guide Urban Dock LaLaport

-LaLaport Toyosu is a landmark of Toyosu.
-It is a large-scale commercial facility with about 180 stores, where you can shop for anything from home appliances, interior goods, and household goods, as well as a lot of different restaurants.
+LaLaport Toyosu is a landmark in Toyosu, Koto Ward.
+It is a large-scale commercial facility with about 180 stores, offering everything from home appliances, interior goods, and household items to various restaurants.

 There are plenty of attractions such as a cinema complex with a beautiful view of Tokyo Bay and a work experience facility for children.
-If you are interested in sports, check out the Tokyo Sports Playground.
-It has 6 different areas, including a running track, a basketball court and different facilities for you to enjoy and use freely.
+If you are interested in sports, check out the Tokyo Sports Playground, which has six different areas, including a running track, a basketball court, and various facilities for you to enjoy freely.

 Find out more about Urban Dock LaLaport Toyosu here on Google maps.